 Byron W. Milstead joined the Company in May 2008 as Corporate Vice President and General Counsel.
 In January 2013, Mr. Milstead was appointed to serve as President and General Manager of Lattice SG Pte.
 Ltd., the Company's wholly-owned sales subsidiary in Singapore.
 Prior to joining the Company, Mr. Milstead served as Senior Vice President and General Counsel of Credence Systems Corporation from December 2005 to May 2008.
-Mr. Milstead served as Vice President and General Counsel of Credence Systems Corporation from December 2005.
-Prior to joining Credence Systems Corporation, Mr. Milstead practiced law at the Salt Lake City office of Parsons Behle & Latimer and the Portland offices of both Bogle and Gates and Ater Wynne.
+Mr. Milstead served as Vice President and General Counsel of Credence Systems Corporation, Mr. Milstead practiced law at the Salt Lake City office of Parsons Behle & Latimer and the Portland offices of both Bogle and Gates and Ater Wynne.